ebenmichael/genomics_project/README.md

 - cov_score: the mean square error of the co-expression matrices using the algorithm compared to the real co-expression matrices
 - sample_cov_score: the mean square error of the sample covariance for each tissue compared to the real co-expression matrices
 - time: the time to run the algorithm

+This uses Python 3.4, and requires NumPy, SciPy, and Scikit-Learn.